telekom-mms/gitlab-ci-validator/docs/opt-out.md

 ![scanner_issue](img/scanner_issue.png)

 Choose "Edit" on the right site under "Labels"
-(by default there is a label called "automated-credential-scan")
+(by default there is a label called "automated-linting-scan")

 ![labels](img/labels.png)

-Add a new Label called "automated-credential-scan-disabled" to the already existing issue:
+Add a new Label called "automated-linting-scan-disabled" to the already existing issue:

 ![disabled_label](img/disabled_scanner_label.png)